dnasir/jquery-cascading-dropdown/README.md

     url: '/api/CompanyInfo/GetCountries'

 Url to be used in Ajax request for fetching select box items.
-(Required)
+If this parameter is set, the textKey and valueKey parameters must also be set.

+If this parameter is not set, the plugin will simply enable the select box.

 ##### textKey (string)

     textKey: 'text'

 The key to be used when parsing Ajax data for select box item text.
-(Required)
+(Required if url is set)

 ##### valueKey (string)

     valueKey: 'value'

 The key to be used when parsing Ajax data for select box item value.
-(Required)
+(Required if url is set)

 ##### requires (array)

     requires: ['.selectbox1']

-Array of select boxes required to have value before fetching own list.
+Array of select box selectors required to have value before fetching own list.

 ##### requireAll (boolean)

     requireAll: true

-If set to true, all select boxes defined in the requires array must have a value before fetching own list.
+If set to true, all select boxes defined in the requires array must have a value before this particular select box is enabled, and own list is requested if the url parameter is set.

 ##### paramName (string)